1 Part Course |

 • Corporate financial accounting for business combinations (mergers, acquisitions and all joint and special purpose arrangements)

-This technical training course is designed to bring all attendees up to speed with the new requirements of IFRS 18.
-The Standard represents the most significant change in presentation of IFRS financial statements for more than 15 years.
+This technical IFRS 18 training brings all attendees up to speed with the new requirements of the International Financial Reporting Standards.
+It represents the most significant change in the presentation of IFRS financial statements for more than 15 years.

 By the end of this half-day course, participants will be able to:

-• Understand why IFRS 18 has been introduced and its impact on financial statement presentation
+• Understand why the introduction of IFRS 18 has happened and its impact on financial statement presentation

 • Identify and apply the five new required profit subtotals